Battle of Khankala (1222): Main battle

 The battle took place in the Khankala gorge, Southwest of modern-day Grozny.
 The battle was divided into three parts: in the first one, although being unable to achieve a decisive victory, the coalition managed to force the Mongols back.
 During the first battle, both sides had suffered heavy casualties.
 The Mongol commanders embarked on a trick: before the start of the second battle, the Mongols sent ambassadors to the feudal Lords of the Kipchak Turks.
 "We and you are of the same kind, and these Alans are not from yours," they said, "so you have nothing to help them; our faith is not like their faith, and we promise you that we will attack them, and we will bring you money and clothes as much as you want; leave us with them."
-By promising them the treasures of the Caucasian tribes and by reminding them of the Turco-Mongol friendship, the Mongols convinced the Turkic feudal Lords and, having received the promised treasures, they left the battlefield.
+By promising them the treasures of the Caucasian tribes and reminding them of their shared steppe heritage, the Mongols convinced the Turkic feudal Lords and, having received the promised treasures, they left the battlefield.
 Yuri, who was wounded, left the battlefield through a nearby forest.

 After the betrayal of the Kipchak Turkic khans, the balance of power changed in favor of the Mongols, and the North Caucasians alone had to courageously accept a second battle with a numerically superior enemy.

 Soon after, the Mongols attacked the weak army, surrounded and destroyed it before executing all prisoners of war.
 The Durdzuks avoided complete defeat by breaking out of enemy lines and leaving the battlefield.